For an Ecological Tourism!

 We take issue with the elitism of those who oppose "mass tourism" and go ballistic over Overtourism for the wrong reasons.
 Why deny the right to affordable, care-free holidays to the 99% in the name of vague notions, usually some conservative 'responsibility' or guilt?
 In most cases, their real worry is not to be disturbed by the Hoi Polloi, in the same way that their colonial forebears created vast game reserves bereft of people, a land-grabbing process that still goes on in the name of conservation but is also about real estate, authoritarianism and geopolitics.
 Overtourism reminds one of pseudo "overpopulation" theories.

-EcoSocialists and Progressive Greens, as opposed to eco-fascist populationists and other pseudo-environmentalists, are not just concerned with the plight of Wildlife but also, and primarily, with the plight of Humans.
-They are not only concerned with obstacles to the migration of birds, but with the drownings of migrants in the Mediterranean.
-They do not only worry about if a resort is using solar electricity, but about whether it is stealing water, displacing communities, and treating employees as wage slaves.
-We realize the tremendous power and potential of the Tourism & Hospitality sectors to peacefully improve livelihoods around the world.
+Progressive Ecology is not just concerned with the plight of Wildlife but also, and primarily, with the plight of Humans, not only concerned with obstacles to the migration of birds, but outraged with drownings of migrants in the Mediterranean.
+We should not only worry about if a resort is using the latest solar panels, but about whether it is stealing water, displacing communities, and treating employees as wage slaves.
+We realize the need of the Tourism & Hospitality sectors to change so as to improve livelihoods around the world.

-While the mainstreaming of Sustainable Tourism is welcome, we need to keep moving forward as some, otherwise ecocidal, corporations are eager to greenwash their exploitative, oligopolistic ways.
+While the mainstreaming of Sustainable Tourism is welcome, we need to be weary of greenwashing the status quo.
+We need to keep pressing and moving forward as some, otherwise ecocidal, corporations are eager to greenwash their exploitative, oligopolistic ways.
 Likeways, repressive regimes that persecute and murder journalists, dissidents, minorities, the indigenous - anyone they do not really like for any reason - sometimes are keen to develop pseudo-sustainable tourism, usually in a pharaonic manner.
 For most tourism multinationals Sustainable Tourism is more about generating and capturing new tourism markets, channels and revenue streams, rather than changing the existing ones.
-As the status quo first infiltrates and then hijacks our terms, structures, networks and initiatives, should we create new ones or stand our ground?
-Or both?
+As the status quo hijacks our terms, structures, networks and initiatives, should we create new ones or stand our ground?
+Probably a combination.

 Beyond terminology, we certainly need a Tourism which includes the "System Change" part of the motto "System Change not Climate Change.
 That prioritizes individual and collective political action to combat inequality and injustice, protect human rights and labour rights, and promote direct, genuine and economic democracy, within the tourism and hospitality sectors but also in the host communities, destinations and the society as a whole, in collaboration with the broad global progressive movement for a genuine (ecological/direct/workplace/economic) Democracy.